 How can I help my child?

-- Read maps with your children
+- Read maps with your children.

-- Show them where different countries are
+- Show them where different countries are on a map.

-- Talk about local towns, the weather, different landscapes etc
+- Talk about the local environment.

 Under the terms of the 1988 Education Reform Act all children have the opportunity to be taught Religious Education.
 This involves teaching about the major religions of the world.
 Briefly, our aims in teaching Religious Education are as follows: